Thermal hydrology, groundwater modeling

 Impacts of climate change on alpine ecosystems

-Michael (Mickey) Rush spent much of his youth portaging canoes, foraging for berries and native plants, and catching and fileting fish throughout the northern Minnesota and Wisconsin, where he developed a love for the outdoors and learned that his life's work lies in conserving and managing natural resources.
+Michael (Mickey) Rush spent much of his youth portaging canoes, foraging for berries and native plants, and catching and fileting fish throughout northern Minnesota and Wisconsin, where he developed a love for the outdoors and learned that his life's work lies in conserving and managing natural resources.
 As an undergraduate at the University of Minnesota, he was shocked to learn that the Boundary Waters Canoe Area Wilderness is under threat of contamination by a proposed copper mine nearby.
 After reading about the groundwater modeling work that precedes such a project, he realized his knowledge of physics could be applied to environmental science.
 In addition to modeling, Mickey enjoys leading field workshops and inspiring young naturalists to pursue conservation work.
-Mickey serves on the boards of the Boulder Housing Coalition and Boulder Cooperative Food, and as a Boulder Food Rescue volunteer, CU Restorative Justice community representative, and Shared Paths trail steward.
+Mickey serves as a volunteer for Boulder Food Rescue, member of the Boulder Housing Coalition board, CU Restorative Justice community representative, and Shared Paths trail steward.

 - Fulbright Scholar, J. William Fulbright Scholarship Board, 2017

 - Presidential Scholar , University of Minnesota, 2010